 The decision to enter into CMC will be determined on the basis of cost and complexity of the equipment by the Tender Inviting Authority or User Institution, at its discretion, prior to the expiration of warranty period.

 The Comprehensive Maintenance Contract (CMC) is otherwise an extended warranty.
 All the terms and conditions agreed by the successful Bidder for executing the comprehensive warranty of the equipment shall be extended during the period of CMC, only difference being the payment of CMC charges is absent during the period of comprehensive warranty.
-The CMC rate quoted in the BOQ shall be exclusive of tax (service tax)and shall not be considered for award of contract.
+The CMC rate quoted in the BOQ shall be exclusive of tax (service tax).

 Maximum CMC charges allowable would be 5% even in case the bidder quoted higher rate than 5% per year, only 5% shall be allowed as CMC cost and the bidder would be bound to carry out CMC within the said sealing limit.

-Failure/refusal on the part of the successful tender supplying/installing the equipments to enter into CMC with the Tender Inviting Authority/User Institution, at the end of the Comprehensive Warranty Period, if the Tender Inviting Authority or the User Institution, as the case may be, desires so, shall lead to forfeiture of performance security and may also result in the blacklisting/debarring of the Bidder.
+Failure/refusal on the part of the successful tender supplying/installing the equipment to enter into CMC with the Tender Inviting Authority/User Institution, at the end of the Comprehensive Warranty Period, if the Tender Inviting Authority or the User Institution, as the case may be, desires so, shall lead to forfeiture of performance security and may also result in the blacklisting/debarring of the Bidder.

 The successful Bidder shall also indicate the rates for the CMC in Financial Bid form and such rates are binding on the successful tenders after the expiration of the warranty period.
 The yearly rates for CMC shall remain the one and the same as quoted in the Financial Bid form for the extended years.